 > Wear clean, dry socks.
 Look for socks made of cotton or moisture-wicking fibers that don’t have tight bands or thick seams.

 > Wear cushioned shoes that fit well.
 Always wear shoes or slippers to protect your feet.
 Make sure your shoes fit properly and allow your toes to move.
 A foot doctor can teach you how to buy properly fitted shoes and to prevent problems such as corns and calluses.
 If you qualify for Medicare, your plan may cover the cost of at least one pair of shoes each year.

 Reach out to Integrated Pain Management today!

-Having diabetes is already complicated enough and having the added stress of neuropathy on top of that is stress-inducing, to say the least.
-Worry not, here at Integrated Pain Management, our team is dedicated to helping you develop a treatment plan tailored to your needs.
-We understand your concerns and we want to help you get back to your active lifestyle.
+Having diabetes is already complicated enough, and the added stress of neuropathy and diabetes together can be overwhelming.
+Worry not, here at Integrated Pain Management, our team is dedicated to helping you develop a treatment plan tailored to your specific needs in managing both conditions.
+We understand your concerns and are committed to helping you return to an active lifestyle.
 Contact us today!